 If this is a task that seems too tedious, simply snap one spear.
 Then, bunch the asparagus spears together, line up the ends and cut at the point where the one asparagus spear was broken.

-You can toss the ends or save them for later to use next time you make vegetable stock.
+You can toss the ends or save them for later to use next time you make vegetable or chicken stock.

 How to bake asparagus in the oven?